Covid-19 vaccines are safe and effective. They give you the best protection against Covid-19.

-Please note, you do not have to have a GP or an NHS number to get the vaccine.
-If you do not have an NHS number, please contact your local GP surgery or attend a Covid-19 vaccination walk-in centre to get your vaccine.
+You do not need to be registered with a GP, show your immigration status, or have an NHS number to get the vaccine.
+If you cannot find your NHS number, contact your local GP surgery, or attend a walk-in centre to get your vaccine.

 The rollout of the Covid-19 vaccine is being delivered by the NHS.
 We are not responsible for running the vaccination programme, though we are offering support in any practical way we can.

-We are aware that some people are receiving suspicious calls, phishing emails and text messages offering the Covid-19 vaccination.
+We are aware that some people are receiving suspicious calls, phishing emails and text messages about Covid-19.
 The vaccine is only available through the NHS and it is free of charge - at no point will you be asked to pay.

 - The NHS will never ask you for your bank account or card details